Marketing mix: Shimizu's 4 Cs: in the 7Cs Compass Model

 These can also be remembered by the cardinal directions marked on a compass.
 The 7 Cs Compass Model is a framework in co-marketing (symbiotic marketing).

 It has been criticized for being little more than the 4 Ps with different points of emphasis.
 In particular, the 7 Cs inclusion of consumers in the marketing mix is criticized, since they are a target of marketing, while the other elements of the marketing mix are tactics.
 The 7 Cs also include numerous strategies for product development, distribution, and pricing, while assuming that consumers want two-way communications with companies.

-An alternative approach has been suggested in a book called Service 7 by Australian Author, Peter Bowman.
-Bowman suggests a values based approach to service marketing activities.
-Bowman suggests implementing seven service marketing principles which include value, business development, reputation, customer service and service design.
-Service 7 has been widely distributed within Australia.
+Digital Marketing Mix

-Digital Marketing MixDigital marketing mix is fundamentally the same as Marketing Mix, which is an adaptation of Product, Price, Place and Promotion into digital marketing aspect.
-Digital marketing can be commonly explained as 'Achieving marketing objectives through applying digital technologies'.ProductThanks to the interaction and connection of the Internet, Product has been redefined as 'virtual product' in the digital marketing aspect, which is regarded as the combination of tangibility and intangibility.
+Digital marketing mix is fundamentally the same as Marketing Mix, which is an adaptation of Product, Price, Place and Promotion into digital marketing aspect.
+Digital marketing can be commonly explained as 'Achieving marketing objectives through applying digital technologies'.

+Product

+Thanks to the interaction and connection of the Internet, product has been redefined as "virtual product" in the digital marketing aspect, which is regarded as the combination of tangibility and intangibility.
 Through the form of digital, a product can be directly sent from manufacturers to customers.
 For example, customers could buy music in the form of an MP3 rather than buy it in the form of a physical CD.
 As a result, when a company is making strategy for Internet marketing, it is necessary to understand how to vary their products in the online environment.
 Here are some indications of adapt the product element on the Internet.